DivergeDev/.github/profile/README.md

 Our mission is to design an **AI-powered lifestyle automation system** that motivates, supports, and empowers individuals to live healthier, more intentional lives.

 In today’s world, many people feel trapped in addictive scrolling habits.
 Diverge is reimagining how technology can act as a guide—encouraging exploration, self-improvement, and balance instead of overconsumption.

 ---
+## zstyle-mobile-app

+The app to end and uplift them all.
+Dashboards to see current activity across lifes many apps from calendar, todo lists, email clients, etc. All the information is brought here for the Zstyle framework to thrive handling garbage emails while showing/reminding you of important emails that you shouldn't miss, rearraging the calendar with a simple 'hey my day changed'.
+The **zstyle-mobile-app** app allows the Zstyle framework to be aware of a users life and take action to clean, organize, and standardize built for ADHD works for everyone.

+zstyle-mobile-app shows users the excat information that is stored by the Diverge and Zstyle with easy integration and deintegration, and the ability to directly edit your specific context that is past into the LLM to personalize the Zstyle experience.

+---